 Ishak Pasa Sarayi

-The complex is one of the last examples of traditional Ottoman palace architecture and one of the most remote.
-The 366 rooms, mosques, harem quarters, dungeons, mausoleum, and kitchens represent an Ottoman governor’s seat of power in a region where the empire’s authority was often theoretical rather than practical.
-The Silk Road ran through this valley, and control of it was the main reason for building something so ambitious in such an inaccessible location.
+The 366-room complex – mosques, harem quarters, dungeons, mausoleum, kitchens, administrative halls – represents an Ottoman governor’s seat of power in a region where the empire’s authority was often theoretical rather than practical.
+The Silk Road ran through this valley, and control of that trade was the fundamental reason for building something so ambitious in such a remote location.

 The Architecture